-Ms. Sarian’s 2017-2018 season includes title role in Massenet’s Cherubin with Peabody Opera, Olga in Tchaikovsky’s Eugene Onegin with Bel Cantanti Opera, and Messiah with the Frederick Chorale.
-Ms. Sarian was also a Studio Artist in Central City Opera’s Bonfils-Stanton Artist Training Program, where she covered the role of Mercédès in Carmen.
+Ms. Sarian’s 2017-2018 season included title role in Massenet’s Cherubin with Peabody Opera, Olga in Tchaikovsky’s Eugene Onegin with Bel Cantanti Opera, Messiah with the Frederick Chorale, and Beethoven’s Ninth Symphony with the Peabody Preparatory Orchestra and Baltimore Choral Arts.
+In the summer of 2017, Ms. Sarian was a Studio Artist in Central City Opera’s Bonfils-Stanton Artist Training Program, covering the role of Mercédès, Carmen.

-In competition, Ms. Sarian has been awarded two Encouragement Awards from the Capitol District of the Metropolitan Opera National Council Auditions in 2017 and 2016, Third Place in Peabody’s Sylvia Green Competition, was selected as a Semi-finalist for the Annapolis Opera Vocal Competition in 2017 and 2018, and selected as the Alto winner of the Choralis Young Artist Competition in 2016.
-Ms. Sarian was also awarded the George Castelle Memorial Award in Voice from the Peabody Conservatory upon receiving her Master of Music.
+In competition, Ms. Sarian has been awarded two Encouragement Awards from the Capitol District of the Metropolitan Opera National Council Auditions, Third Place in Peabody’s Sylvia Green Competition, and selected as the Alto winner of the Choralis Young Artist Competition in 2016.
+Ms. Sarian is a two-time recipient of the George Castelle Memorial Award in Voice from the Peabody Conservatory.

 Ms. Sarian earned her Graduate Performance Diploma and Master of Music in Vocal Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University, and is student of Dr. Stanley Cornett.
 Originally from Long Island, Ms. Sarian completed her undergraduate studies at Hofstra University.